kcrary/istari/docs/primitive-tactics.md

   been made irreversible), `rewind` raises `Rewind`.

-- [`Directory`](directory-sig.html) defines the `directory` type, for maintaining a correspondence between deBruijn indices and names, and gives a variety of operations on directories.
+- [`Directory`](directory-sig.html) defines the `directory` type, for maintaining a correspondence between de Bruijn indices and names, and gives a variety of operations on directories.
 It also defines the `idirectory` type, a lighter-weight directory that is used only in one direction, to convert external terms into internal terms.